 The real problem in the post-truth age, however, it is almost impossible to make sure everyone is well-informed.
 Even if a solution to a problem were available, a corrupted and untrustworthy media ecosystem would prevent it from happening.
 For now, as Jonathan Sumption believes, it looks like we may have to accept vaccine passports as the lesser evil.

 None of the above is good for market structure and the hidden friction of a world of ‘papers please’ for the free movement of goods and people is a sign of a brutal reversal of a globalised, free market economy.
-The western world has already imitated China in incarcerating its healthy population as a first line response to Covid.
+The western world has already taken the first step in this direction by incarcerating its healthy population as a first line response to Covid.

 Photo: © Niki Natarajan 2021

 ¹ Use of fear to control behaviour in Covid crisis was ‘totalitarian’, admit scientists, The Telegraph (14.5.2021)